 Best Practices for Partnership (p.
 8)

-Luke Hollencamp referred to a new section of the Work Plan titled Best Practices for Partnership.
-He thanked EVAC for the thought they put into developing ways the Partnership can best work together, i.e. the Board, EVAC and the Planning Team with each other, and each group among themselves.
+Luke Hollenkamp referred to a new section of the Work Plan titled “Best Practices for Partnership”.
+He thanked EVAC for the thought they put into developing ways the Partnership can best work together, i.e. the Board, EVAC, and the Planning Team with each other, and each group among themselves.
 The best practices are:

 Endeavor to continue to develop and improve collaboration skills through formal trainings and other methods.
 The three different entities have different governance structures.